 - The Policy & Resources Committee is mandated to:

-- agree to implement new sanctions measures
+- enact regulations to implement new sanctions measures

 - license access to frozen funds and economic resources

 - The Policy & Resources Committee also works with HM Treasury and the Foreign and Commonwealth Office.